dconjar/dconjar/source/posts/2013-11-23-site-speed.html.md

 1. The client sends a [request][3] to the server
 2. The server sends static content to the client

 When the client requests a static file, the server's job is very easy.
 It simply sends the static file to the client.
-Easy peasy.

 But sometimes the client requests something *dynamic*. **"Dynamic" means that the static content being requested doesn't exist**.
 Code needs to be executed on the server to create the static file and send it back to the client.